aatuh/recsys/docs/licensing/commercial_license.md

 This Agreement provides the general terms for Customer’s commercial use of the Software. **Specific scope, fees, and entitlements are set out in one or more Order Forms** that reference this Agreement.

-> TEMPLATE NOTICE: This is a starting template for commercial contracting.
-It should be reviewed for your jurisdiction and business needs.

 ---

 ## 1. Definitions